 My expertise lies in the interpretation of radio emission from protostellar systems in nearby star forming regions here in our own Milky Way.
 My primary research interests include astrophysical jets/outflows, star formation and evolution.
 I am particularly interested in both very long wavelength and very high angular resolution studies of star formation; the sensitivity of telescopes with these capabilities has drastically improved with the latest generation of instruments.

 I am currently a Postdoctoral Research Associate at the Jodrell Bank Centre for Astrophysics.
 I work on the Horizon 2020 RadioNET “Radio Interferometry Next Generation Software” (RINGS) project to develop software for calibrating dispersive delay corrections in long baseline radio interferometry for low frequency telescopes such as the Low Frequency Array (LOFAR).
-In addition, I conduct research to exploit the polarisation capabilities of the e-MERLIN telescope as part of Prof. Anna Scaife's LODESTONE project.
+In addition, I am reducing and analysing data from the e-MERLIN telescope.

 I am also Open Science Champion for the Interferometry Centre of Excellence where I promote, advocate and organise events relating to open science in astronomy.
 If you have ideas or suggestions for open research practices you would like to see promoted within the department, please don't hesitate to get in touch.